We lead the transition to sustainable mobility

 Smart Mobility Plan

-Iberdrola, SEAT and Volkswagen Group Spain Distribution (VGSD) reinforce their commitment to the electrification of transport with the signing of a strategic collaboration agreement to jointly promote the deployment of electric and sustainable mobility in Spain.
+Equaly, in July Iberdrola, SEAT and Volkswagen Group Spain Distribution (VGSD) signed a strategic collaboration agreement to jointly promote the deployment of electric and sustainable mobility in Spain.
 The agreement aims to promote the creation of a public network of electric vehicle charging stations in Spain, promote the use of renewable energies, commercialise electric charging solutions and integrate Iberdrola's infrastructure into the navigators of electric vehicles.

 Carousel of images and videos